psf/pyperf/doc/timeit.rst

 * It only runs the benchmark 3 times using a single process (1 run, 3 samples)
 * It disables the garbage collector

-perf.timeit is more reliable and gives a result more representative of a real use case:
+perf timeit is more reliable and gives a result more representative of a real use case:

 * It displays the average and the standard deviation